deadlyclowning/deadlyclowning/README.md

 **Sexuality** ➺ bisexual

-**Interests** ➺ forensic science, theater, baking, arts and crafts, cats, lego monkie kid, fortnite, batim, cookie run kingdom
+**Interests** ➺ forensic science, theater, baking, arts and crafts, cats, lego monkie kid, fortnite, batim, cookie run kingdom, danganronpa

 <h3 strong div align="center">
 We are a system - alters will only front if under high stress or going through a depressive episode meaning you'll mainly see the host(Lyra) fronting